-Unless you’re testing really important stuff (e.g. something that impacts your business model, future of the company), the benefits of testing volume will most likely outweigh the noise in your data and occasional false positives.
+Unless you’re testing really important stuff (e.g. something that impacts your business model, future of the company), the benefits of testing volume will likely outweigh the noise in your data and occasional false positives.

-How to Set up A/B Tests?
+How to Set up A/B Tests

-- Because we saw (data/feedback)
+- Because we saw (data/feedback),

-- We expect that (change) will cause (impact)
+- We expect that (change) will cause (impact).

-- We’ll measure this using (data metric)
+- We’ll measure this using (data metric).

 And the advanced one:

-- We expect that (change) for (population) will cause (impact(s))
+- We expect that (change) for (population) will cause (impact[s]).

-- We expect to see (data metric(s) change) over a period of (x business cycles)
+- We expect to see (data metric[s] change) over a period of (X business cycles).

-Here’s the fun part: you can finally think about picking a tool.
+Here’s the fun part: You can finally think about picking a tool.

-While this is the first thing many people think about, it’s not actually the most important, by any means.
+While this is the first thing many people think about, it’s not the most important.
 The strategy and statistical knowledge aspects come first.

-One major categorization in tools is whether they are server side or client side testing tools.
+That said, there are a few differences to bear in mind.
+One major categorization in tools is whether they are server-side or client-side testing tools.

 What does all this mean for you?
 If you’d like to save time up front, or if your team is small or lacks development resources, client-side tools can get you up and running faster.
 Server-side requires development resources but can often be more robust.

-Or you could use something like Testing.Agency to set up your tests for you.
+Or, you could use something like Testing.Agency to set up your tests for you.

-How to Analyze A/B Test Results?
+How to Analyze A/B Test Results

-It doesn’t just enhance your analysis capabilities, but it allows you to be more confident in your data and decision making.
+One thing you should always do: Analyze your test results in Google Analytics.
+It doesn’t just enhance your analysis capabilities; it also allows you to be more confident in your data and decision making.